As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 Let me show you how to cook perfect basmati rice in your instant pot at all times.
 This recipe uses Indian pure white basmati rice.
 With this easy and quick recipe, you are guaranteed fluffy rice at all times.

 No soaking is required for this pressure cooker basmati rice recipe and you get tender, fluffy and separate grains of rice every time.
+Serve this basmati rice with coconut chicken curry or shrimp stir fry.

 Instant Pot Rice